noahtjkim/noahtjkim.github.io/_posts/2025-03-19-Processing-Large_Datasets-in-Databricks-for-Data-Warehouse-Integration.md

 ```

 #### 4. Importing Data into Databricks Tables
-Once columns are normalized, we load the actual data.
+Once columns are normalised, we load the actual data.

 ```python
 df = spark.sql("SELECT * FROM stage_table")